davor5c/Bookstore/Readme.md

 There are two kinds of tests in this project:

 1. **Standard unit tests**
-   that test the algorithm implemented in external assembly.
+   that test the features implemented in stand-alone classes and methods, without accessing the database.
     * These tests are very fast and independent of the deployment environment.
     * For example see RatingSystemTest class.
 2. **Integration tests**
-   that test the generated applications together with the database.
+   that test the application together with the database.
-    * These tests can test full business processes, including the business logic that is implemented in the database, but are slower and need a database to run (the database connection is set up earlier during the Build).
+    * These tests can test full business processes, including the business logic that is implemented in the database, but are slower and need a database to run (the database connection is set up in the application settings).
     * For example see BookTest class.

 There are some important considerations for the integration tests